-Juris Doctor/Master of the Arts in German and European Studies
+Juris Doctor/Master of Arts in German and European Studies

 J.D./M.A.G.E.S. degree candidates must satisfactorily complete course requirements for both the J.D. and M.A.G.E.S. degrees.
 In addition to the J.D. and M.A.G.E.S. degrees, a Joint Program Certificate will be awarded upon satisfactory completion of the program.
-Students undertake a four-year course of study comprising a minimum of 115 academic credits (76 credits of Law Center courses and 39 credits of M.A.G.E.S. work, with 9 credits of J.D. coursework counted toward the M.A.G.E.S. degree and 9 credits of M.A.G.E.S. coursework counted toward the J.D.).
-Candidates for this joint degree must meet the graduation requirements and satisfy the academic standards of both programs (for more information about J.D. requirements, see the Juris Doctor Program chapter of the Georgetown Law Student Handbook of Academic Policies).
-Joint degree candidates must also demonstrate relevant foreign language ability through successful completion of the M.A.G.E.S. written and oral language examinations, and successfully complete the oral examination of the M.A.G.E.S.
-Program.
+Students matriculating in Fall 2021 or later undertake a four-year course of study comprising a minimum of 109 academic credits (76 credits of Law Center courses and 33 credits of M.A.G.E.S. work, with 9 credits of J.D. coursework counted toward the M.A.G.E.S. degree and 9 credits of M.A.G.E.S. coursework counted toward the J.D.).
+Candidates for this joint degree must meet the graduation requirements and satisfy the academic standards of both programs, including demonstrating relevant foreign language ability through successful completion of the M.A.G.E.S. written and oral language examinations, and successfully completing the oral examination of the M.A.G.E.S.
+Program (for more information about J.D. requirements, see the Juris Doctor Program chapter of the Georgetown Law Student Handbook of Academic Policies).

 - 30 credits of required first year law program (typically taken in the first or second years of the joint program);

-- M.A.G.E.S. first and second foreign language exams and M.A.G.E.S. oral examination.
+- M.A.G.E.S. foreign language written and oral examinations.